invopop/gobl.verifactu/README.md

 Invoice tax tags can be added to invoice documents in order to reflect a special situation.
 The following schemes are supported:

-- `simplified` - a retailer operating under a simplified tax regime (regimen simplificado) that must indicate that all of their sales are under this scheme.
-This implies that all operations in the invoice will have the `FacturaSinIdentifDestinatarioArt61d` tag set to `S` and the `TipoFactura` field set to `F2` in case of a regular invoice and `R5` in case of a corrective invoice.
+- `simplified` - a retailer operating under a simplified tax regime (regimen simplificado).
+This implies that all operations in the invoice will have the `FacturaSinIdentifDestinatarioArt61d` tag set to `S` and the `TipoFactura` field set to `F2`.
+For corrective invoices, and credit and debit notes, the `TipoFactura` should instead be set to `R5` through the `es-verifactu-doc-type` extension.
-- `substitution` - A simplified invoice that is being replaced by a standard invoice.
-Called a `Factura en Sustitución de Facturas Simplificadas` in VeriFactu.
-The `TipoFactura` field will be set to `F3`.

 ### Tax Extensions

 The following extensions must be added to the document:

 - `es-verifactu-doc-type` – defines the type of invoice being sent.
 In most cases this will be set automatically by GOBL, but it must be present.
+It is taken from list L2 of the VeriFactu Ministerial Order.
 These are the valid values:
   - `F1` - Standard invoice.
   - `F2` - Simplified invoice.
   - `F3` - Invoice in substitution of simplified invoices.